 \section{A priori error estimates for full dicretization}

-Here we combine the idea in section \ref{Apriori} with the approach that was used for continuous Galerkin finite element approximation for second order hyperbolic problems in \cite{KovacsLarssonSaedpanah2010, LarssonSaedpanah2010, Saedpanah2015}.
-This is an extension of a priori error analysis to dG($q$)-cG($r$) methods.
+Here we combine the idea in section \ref{A priori} with the approach that was used for continuous Galerkin finite element approximation for second order hyperbolic problems in \cite{KovacsLarssonSaedpanah2010, LarssonSaedpanah2010, Saedpanah2015}.
+This is an extension of a priori error analysis to dG($\qq$)-cG($\rr$) methods.

-Similar to the temporal discretization in section \ref{Apriori}, first we prove a priori error estimates for a general dG(q)-cG(r) approximation solution at the temporal nodal points, for which it is enough to use the stability estimate \eqref{stability estimate-Full}.
+Similar to the temporal discretization in section \ref{A priori}, first we prove a priori error estimates for a general dG($\qq$)-cG($\rr$) approximation solution at the temporal nodal points, for which it is enough to use the stability estimate \eqref{stability estimate-Full}.
 Then, for uniform in time a priori error estimates, we use the energy identity \eqref{stability identity-Full}.
-We need to limit our analysis to $\qq=0,1$, such that we can use the linearity property of the basis function to prove uniform in time error estimates.
+Our analysis is limited to $\qq=0,1$, such that we can use the linearity property of the basis function to prove uniform in time error estimates.

-\begin{rem} For the error analysis of conituous Galerkin time-space discretization of second order hyperbolic problems, see, e.g., \cite[Remark 3.2]{Saedpanah2015}, we need to assume that $S_h^{n-1} \subset S_h^{n}, \ n=1,\dots, N$, that is, we do not change the spatial mesh or just refine the spatial mesh from one time level to the next one.
-This limitation on the spatial mesh is not needed for discontinuous Galerkin approximation in time, i.e., dG(q)-cG(r). \end{rem}
+\begin{rem} For the error analysis of continuous Galerkin time-space discretization of second order hyperbolic problems, see, e.g., \cite[Remark 3.2]{Saedpanah2015}, we need to assume that $S_h^{n-1} \subset S_h^{n}, \ n=1,\dots, N$, that is, we do not change the spatial mesh or just refine the spatial mesh from one time level to the next one.
+This limitation on the spatial mesh is not needed for discontinuous Galerkin approximation in time, i.e., dG($\qq$)-cG($\rr$). \end{rem}